taseebali/real-time-vision-system/README.md

 - **cuDNN**: Compatible with CUDA 11.8

 ### Mobile Requirements
+> Note: Currently, it uses camera from the phone using IP Webcam.
+The codes can be changed to implement computer webcams.
+Create a request for that specific feature.
 - Android phone with [IP Webcam](https://play.google.com/store/apps/details?id=com.pas.webcam) app
 - Same WiFi network as computer